- Cancer Information

 - Supporting someone with cancer

 - How will you feel as a carer?

-For many carers, it is hard to find the time or energy to look after their own emotional wellbeing.
-However, some simple strategies can help you feel more in control.
+Caring for someone with cancer is not always easy or satisfying.
+It may feel hard to find the time or energy to look after your own wellbeing.
+The simple strategies described below may help you cope and feel more in control.